 San Diego Zoo

 Year zoo career began:

-Thomas Reid is a Lead Elephant Zoologist at the Dallas Zoo where his daily tasks involve caring for eight African elephants, two males and six females.
-The elephants Thomas works with range in age from five years old to 44 years of age.
-He is responsible for training and feeding them, along with cleaning up habitat spaces after them.
-Thomas’ training includes behaviors that help him to take better care of the elephants and help them live long lives in captivity.
+Thomas Reid is the Lead Wildlife Specialist in the San Diego Zoo’s Elephant Odyssey Section.
+Prior to his role at the San Diego Zoo, Thomas worked for 14 years as a Lead Elephant Zoologist at the Dallas Zoo.
+There, he took care of eight African elephants, two males and six females ranging in age from five years old to 44 years of age.
+Thomas loves knowing that it is his responsibility to take quality care of the elephants and help them live long lives in captivity.

 Thomas has a Bachelor of Science in Biology with a minor in Anthropology from Winthrop University.
 In his undergraduate studies, Thomas focused on science courses that were mainly animal related, including zoology, animal behavior, and vertebrate natural history.
 Thomas completed internships with the Audubon Zoo in the Asian Domain section and the Riverbanks Zoo in the bird department.
 Thomas has worked with elephants in paid positions at a variety of facilities, including Cheyenne Mountain Zoo, the Memphis Zoo, and the Ringling Bros and Barnum Bailey Circus.